-- The basic test design of an extended one-generation reproductive toxicity study (EOGRTS) is a standard information requirement under Annex X to the REACH Regulation.
-Furthermore, column 2 of Section 8.7.3. defines when the study design needs to be expanded. - 1.1.
-Information provided to fulfil the information requirement - 2 You have submitted a testing proposal for an EOGRTS according to OECD TG 443 with the Substance. - 3 ECHA requested your considerations for alternative methods to fulfil the information requirement for Toxicity to reproduction.
+1 The basic test design of an extended one-generation reproductive toxicity study (EOGRTS) is a standard information requirement under Annex X to the REACH Regulation.
+Furthermore, column 2 of Section 8.7.3. defines when the study design needs to be expanded.

+1.1.
+Information provided to fulfil the information requirement

+- 2 You have submitted a testing proposal for an EOGRTS according to OECD TG 443 with the Substance. - 3 ECHA requested your considerations for alternative methods to fulfil the information requirement for Toxicity to reproduction.
 You provided your considerations concluding that there were no alternative methods which could be used to adapt the information requirement(s) for which testing is proposed.
-ECHA has taken these considerations into account. - 4 ECHA agrees that an EOGRTS is necessary. - 1.2.
-Specification of the study design - 1.2.1.
-Species and route selection - You proposed testing in the rat.
-ECHA agrees with your proposal because the rat is the species preferred by OECD TG 443. - 6 You proposed testing by oral route.
-ECHA agrees with your proposal.
+ECHA has taken these considerations into account. - 4 ECHA agrees that an EOGRTS is necessary.

-1.2.2.
-Pre-mating exposure duration
+1.2.
+Specification of the study design

-- 7 The length of the pre-mating exposure period must be ten weeks to cover the full spermatogenesis and folliculogenesis before the mating, allowing meaningful assessment of the effects on fertility. - 8 You proposed two weeks pre-mating exposure duration.
-ECHA disagrees with your proposal. - 9 Ten weeks pre-mating exposure duration is required to obtain results adequate for classification and labelling and/or risk assessment.
-There is no substance specific information in the dossier supporting shorter pre-mating exposure duration (Guidance on IRs & CSA, Appendix R.7.6-3). - In addition, the substance is lipophilic (log Kow > 4.5); therefore, ten weeks pre-mating is required to ensure that a steady state is reached in the parental animals before mating.
+- 1.2.1.
+Species and route selection - 5 You proposed testing in the rat by oral route.
+ECHA agrees with your proposal. - 1.2.2.
+Pre-mating exposure duration - 6 You did not specify the pre-mating exposure duration. - 7 Ten weeks pre-mating exposure duration is required to obtain results adequate for classification and labelling and/or risk assessment.
+There is no substance specific information in the dossier supporting shorter pre-mating exposure duration (Guidance on IRs & CSA, Appendix R.7.6-3). - 8 In addition, the substance is lipophilic (log Kow > 4.5); therefore, ten weeks pre-mating is required to ensure that a steady state is reached in the parental animals before mating.